tp-link-extender/MercuryCore/README.md

 -   Run `pnpm bootstrap` to compile Bootstrap's SCSS files.
 This results in the development server being much faster, as it does not have to wait for the Sass compiler
     -   If you are using PowerShell on windows, you may encounter an execution policy error when running pnpm.
 Run the command `set-executionpolicy remotesigned` in an administrator PowerShell to fix this.
 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
--   Run `docker-compose up -d` to start the Postgres and RedisGraph databases
+-   Run `docker-compose up -d` to start the database
--   Run `npx prisma migrate dev` to apply the schema to the Postgres database and create the PrismaClient package

--   Run `npx prisma studio` to open the database editor on port 5555
--   Navigate to the Regkey table and create a registration key, set key and usesLeft fields to whatever you want
-    -   You may wish to use a different database editor like [pgAdmin](https://pgadmin.org) to edith the database instead.

 To start a local dev server, run `pnpm dev` and navigate to the link shown in the terminal (remember not to use HTTPS!).
 Upon saving a file, your changes will be shown in the web browser.